marciogualtieri/risk_model_builder/risk_model_api/README.md

 Uncle Bob also had a few words to say about it here: [Giving Up on TDD](http://blog.cleancoder.com/uncle-bob/2016/03/19/GivingUpOnTDD.html).

 I used to work for a company where the raw number of tests (not test coverage, unfortunately) was used as a metric to evaluate teams, thus everyone on my team would write as many tests as possible: Every method in every class had at least a couple of tests.
-This made the production code insanely coupled to the test code: Often I had to rewrite (and many times throw away) dozens and dozens of tests because of a refactoring.
+This made the production code insanely coupled to the test code: Often I had to rewrite (and many times throw away) dozens and dozens of tests because of a simple refactoring.

 Note that I said "refactoring", thus the behavior didn't change at all.
-Still, even though the code had good coverage (at least in the reports), most poeple would neglect to test behavior: e.g., they would rather mock a dependency (e.g., a http client) and test the class in isolation, than mock a rest end-point and test the whole thing end-to-end (because in general this would require more effort).
+Still, even though the code had good coverage (at least in the reports), most poeple would neglect to test behavior: e.g., they would rather mock a dependency (e.g., a http client) and test a class in isolation, than mock a rest end-point and test the whole thing end-to-end (because most of the times this would require more effort).

 ## Setting-up the Database

-Run the following commands to create the dabase:
+To create the dabase:

     python manage.py makemigrations risks
     python manage.py migrate risks

-Run the following commands to import some test data:
+To import some test data:

     python manage.py loaddata fixtures/test_data.json

 ## Runnning the App

-To start the API in your local computer run the following command:
+To start the API in your local computer:

     python manage.py runserver